Canyon Overlook TrailFeb 11, 2017

 Safety Note: Though most of this trail is child-friendly as far as safety is concerned, there are a couple of exposed portions where there are no railings.
 And once you get to the actual viewpoint at the end of the trail, there are no railings around the cliff edges.
 Any person too young to be trusted with their own balance at any given moment should probably not participate on this trail.

 There you go!
-A visual feast and boatloads of photographs later, you’ll be back at your hotel room thinking about how amazing the hike was.
+A visual feast and boatloads of photographs later, you’ll be back at your hotel room thinking about how amazing Canyon Overlook Trail was.
 It really is incredible.
 We can’t wait for you to do it!
 Also, remember that just because it happens to be February doesn’t mean you can’t come to the Park right now and do this hike.
 There is still a huge misconception floating around that Zion National Park is a summer-only experience.
 That couldn’t be further from the truth.
 Right now as I’m writing this it’s over 70 degrees in the park.
 Plus, if you come before the busy season you won’t have to share the experience with quite as many people, Just sayin’.

 Photos are courtesy RJ Hooper Photography.
 To see more of RJ’s amazing work check out his website by Clicking Here